devnull-cz/c-prog-lang/modules/operator-precedence.md

 # Operator precedence

-There are 15 levels of operator precedence, see the table at http://en.cppreference.com/w/c/language/operator_precedence
+There are 15 levels of operator precedence, see the table at http://en.cppreference.com/w/c/language/operator\_precedence

 ## Associativity

-If there are multiple operators with the same precedence in an expression, the evaluation is decided based on associativity.
+If there are multiple operators with the same precedence in an expression, the evaluation is decided based on their associativity.

 For example:
 ```C